robert-harbison/super-validator/docs/docs/built-in-validators.md

 min(5, 'Custom Error Message')
 ```

+### Notes

+-   If the value is undefined or null this will not return a error.
+You should use required as well as this if you want to check if its not included.

 ## Max

 If the value to validate is a number it will check to make sure it is less than or equal to x.
 If the value is a string it will ensure the length of the string is not longer than x.